Miccighel/MichaelSoprano/content/post/information-analysis-and-processing-for-training_2024-2025/index.md

 # Aims

-The aim of the course is to equip students with the skills, terminology, and methodologies needed for data analysis and processing, with a particular focus on sports-related applications.
-The course prepares students for advanced studies at the master's level by providing practical skills that extend beyond the sports domain and fostering a broader understanding of data analysis techniques in various contexts.
+The course aims to provide fundamental knowledge for understanding, representing, and analyzing data, with a particular focus on the sports domain and the use of Microsoft Excel.
+Students will develop a clear distinction between data and information, understanding the process of transforming raw data into structured information.
+The course will cover key data representation methods, exploring storage techniques, encoding, compression, and concepts such as entropy and redundancy.
+Finally, students will gain practical skills in using Excel for data management, processing, and visualization through tools such as formulas, functions, charts, and PivotTables.

 ## Teacher